- 5 shares

-1. My resume stinks.
+1. My executive resume stinks.
 How do I get it to represent who I really am and what I have to offer?

 Start by making your executive resume an interesting read.